ypicchi-arm/vectorscan/doc/dev-reference/tools.rst

 Tools
 #####

-This section describes the set of utilities included with the Hyperscan library.
+This section describes the set of utilities included with the Vectorscan library.

 ********************
 Quick Check: hscheck
 ********************

-The ``hscheck`` tool allows the user to quickly check whether Hyperscan supports a group of patterns.
-If a pattern is rejected by Hyperscan's compiler, the compile error is provided on standard output.
+The ``hscheck`` tool allows the user to quickly check whether Vectorscan supports a group of patterns.
+If a pattern is rejected by Vectorscan's compiler, the compile error is provided on standard output.

 For example, given the following three patterns (the last of which contains a